Difference Between Verbal and Non-Verbal Communication

 Verbal vs Non-Verbal Communication

 Verbal communication involves using spoken or written words to convey a message.
-It includes elements such as tone of voice, inflection, etc. Nonverbal communication involves the use of body language, gestures, facial expressions, eye contact, posture, and other nonverbal cues to convey a message.
+It includes elements such as tone of voice, inflection, etc. Nonverbal communication involves using body language, gestures, facial expressions, eye contact, posture, and other nonverbal cues to convey a message.

 Verbal vs Non Verbal Communication